TuyaInc/tuyasmart_home_android_sdk_doc/en/resource/Integrated.md

 ### (3) Configure the build.gradle

-Add the following codes in the build.gradle file.
+Add the following codes to the build.gradle file.

 ```groovy
 defaultConfig {